-Did you know the first Japanese immigrants came to the United States on May 7, 1843?
 In celebration of Asian Pacific American Heritage Month in May, our librarians gathered a list of top book recommendations.
-The following books are created by and/or about Asian and Pacific Americans.
+The following titles are created by and/or about Asian and Pacific Americans.
 All titles are available at Grand Forks Public.

-1. Eyes that Kiss in the Corners by Joanna Ho, Illustrated by Dung Ho
+1. Eyes that Speak to the Stars by Joanna Ho, Illustrated by Dung Ho

 2. Drawn Together by Minh Le, Illustrated by Dan Santat